Modify a blueprint¶

 Input data is limited to a single post-EDA2 dataset.
 No joins can be defined inside a blueprint.
-All joins should be accomplished prior to EDA2 (using, for example, Spark SQL, Feature Discovery, code, or Data Prep.
+All joins should be accomplished prior to EDA2 (using, for example, Spark SQL, Feature Discovery,or code.

 Output data is limited to predictions for the project’s target, as well as information about those predictions (Prediction Explanations).